Regular, Alternative, Selective Vaccine Schedules continued...

 Number, Timing of Vaccinations

 Many parents are wary of the regular vaccine schedule because of the number of shots kids get.
-Not only do children receive more vaccines than in the past, but sometimes, they get multiple immunizations in one visit.
+Not only do children receive more vaccinations than in the past, but sometimes, they get multiple ones in one visit.

 In his book, Sears writes that his alternative vaccine schedule "does eventually provide complete protection from diseases, and it does so at an age-appropriate pace.
 It gives kids protection from diseases at the ages when those diseases are the most troublesome, and it doesn’t necessarily overload young kids with vaccines that they don’t really need until they’re older."